jborrey/ethereum/setup.md

 Once you have Mist running, switch it to the testnet (aka Morden) by going to `Developt > Network > Testnet (Morden)` and create an account.
 Once you have an address go to the [ZeroGox faucet](https://zerogox.com/ethereum/wei_faucet) and enter you address.
 A faucet is a place where some free ethereum will be given to you.
 It is on the testnet and so is not actually worth anything but is useful for testing.
 After ~20 seconds the ether should appear in you account in Mist.

+If you decide at some point that you want to use real ether on the main net, you can easily buy ether through Mist thanks to the [Coinbase buy widget integration](https://github.com/ethereum/mist/releases/tag/0.8.2).
+The limits on this are just $5 USD per day though - should you want to buy more, you can go directly to [Coinbase](https://coinbase.com) (where I actually work) and buy a more there.

 ### Dev Tools for Ethereum Contracts
 Currently, there are two languages that you can write contracts in - Serpent (more python like) and Solidity (more Javascript like).
 In this tutorial I will be using Serpent.
 We will need the following: